-Weary Gulf Coast mayors say hurricane season has definitely changed for the worse, many attribute to climate shifts
+Weary Gulf Coast mayors say hurricane season has changed for the worse, which many attribute to climate shifts

 “I’m not a sign-carrying, end-of-the-line protester about climate change,” Cathey said.
 “But when people ask me what I’m trying to convey, it’s that something is different.
 Something is different, so why act like it’s not?”

-In the city of Biloxi, Miss., home to 46,000 people, eight casinos and Keesler Air Force Base on the Gulf, Mayor Andrew “FoFo” Gilich said he has seen the climate warm over time.
+In the city of Biloxi, Miss., home to 46,000 people, eight casinos and Keesler Air Force Base on the gulf, Mayor Andrew “FoFo” Gilich said he has seen the climate warm over time.
 He used to bundle up in a jacket to attend football games in the fall, but now he wears short sleeves.

 His town has also contended with more storms.
 But he said he was not convinced that they are fiercer than a century ago, or that the reason for it is human-induced climate change: “The jury’s out as far as I think.”

-But he said he is open to the possibility that climate change is man made and to suggestions about what he should do about it.
+But he said he is open to the possibility that climate change is man-made and to suggestions about what he should do about it.

 “If we can do something about it, let’s do it,” he said.